Estimated reading time 11 minutes, 18 seconds.

 Editor’s note: This is part 2 of “a trip to…” series by Ted Delanghe, where the former Air Force pilot recalls extraordinary memories and lessons learned from his time spent flying over 50 different aircraft types around the world.
-To read part 1, click here.
+Click to read part 1, part 3, and part 4.

 It was late September 2016, and the phone rang.
 It was a good friend of mine, Norm Colhoun — farmer, businessman, and aviation entrepreneur from the small town of Lumsden, about 20 kilometers northwest of Regina, Saskatchewan.

 “Can you ferry a Garrett-powered Thrush to Shenandoah tomorrow?”